Decapoda - Anomura - Chirostylidae - Uroptychus

 Uroptychus sp. nov.
 1 Baba & Wicksten, 2016: in press, Guadeloupe, Barbados, Grenada [Guadeloupe, from Karubenthos 2015].

 Comment: In Uroptychus nitidus the rostrum is distinctly longer than eyes.
 Chace (1942: 11) indicates that 'the species is either extremely variable or that it is made up of a complex of about four species or subspecies'.
 During Karubenthos II two varieties described by Chace were recognized: variety A with cornea yellow, smaller than diameter of ocular peduncle; and variety B, with cornea brown-red, larger than diameter of ocular peduncle.
 Additionally, coloration of variety A, 1 red line on rostrum and 2 red lines laterally on anterior carapace behind the ocular peduncles, is distinct from variety B that has no such lines.
 With this new record the minimum depth of variety A is set 201-214 m instead of previously 433 m (237 fathoms) in Chace (1942).
 It is probable that U. nitidus typical was also collected during Karubenthos II Expedition although not recognized on photos examined herein, because this species is largely distributed in Lesser Antilles, including Guadeloupe Island (cf. Chace, 1942).
-K. Baba that has helped with determination is currently revising this Uroptychus nitidus complex with M. Wicksten (pers. com., August, 2015).
+K. Baba that has helped with determination is currently revising this Uroptychus nitidus complex with M. Wicksten (pers. com., August, 2015, var.
+A described as U. fenneri in 2017).

 Comment(s) on data